 The atmosphere of a permit space should be tested for residues of all contaminants identified by evaluation testing to determine that residual concentrations at the time of testing and entry are within the range of acceptable entry conditions.

-When monitoring for entries involving a descent into atmospheres that may be stratified, the atmospheric envelope should be tested a distance of approximately 4 feet (1.22 m) in the direction of travel and to each side.
+When monitoring for entries involving a descent into atmospheres that may be stratified, the atmospheric envelope should be tested about every 4 feet (1.22 m) in the direction of vertical travel and to each side.
 If a sampling probe is used, the entrant's rate of progress should be slowed to accommodate the sampling speed and detector response.

 Results of testing (i.e., actual concentration, etc.) should be recorded on the permit in the space provided adjacent to the stipulated acceptable entry condition.

-If entrants leave the confined space for any reason, they should once again test the atmosphere within confined spaces because it can change rapidly.
+If entrants leave the confined space for any reason, they should once again test the atmosphere before re-entry into the confined space because it can change rapidly.

 Test results that show the composition of an atmosphere to which employees are actually exposed (even if the employees are using respirators) must be available so that they can be reviewed by members of the entry team or representatives.